Home » NEET Coaching » Top Career Options After NEET: 11 Best Courses and Careers to Consider

 Scope

-Opportunities in healthcare centers, research, and teaching.
-Graduates can open their own clinics, work in wellness centers, or join pharmaceutical companies specializing in Ayurvedic products.
+Opportunities in healthcare centres, research, and teaching.
+Graduates can open their own clinics, work in wellness centres, or join pharmaceutical companies specialising in Ayurvedic products.

-4. BHMS (Bachelor of Homeopathic Medicine and Surgery)
+4. BHMS (Bachelor of Homoeopathic Medicine and Surgery)

 Overview